What is one thing an entrepreneur should do after selling their company?

 Reinvest Your Profits

 After selling a company you should have a plan for where you want to reinvest those profits.
 If you don’t plan on diving right into your next project, it’s best to reinvest that money into safe investments that can provide you income for the rest of your life.
-Real Estate, high-yield savings accounts, preferred stocks, corporate and municipal bonds are all ways avenues will provide you with passive income.
+High yielding real estate investments, high-yield savings accounts, preferred stocks, corporate and municipal bonds are all ways avenues will provide you with passive income.
 Once you hit liquidation, you did all the work to build your company from the ground up, so ideally you want to put that money back into work for you, if you have a business, have a look at how to get free TikTok followers, this can help you sell it faster.

 Tom Mumford, Undergrads